Roboy/roboy_plexus/docs/documentation/Usage/1_getting_started.rst

 copy data to FPGA
 ===============
-copy plexus to FPGA
+Copy plexus to FPGA
 ----
-Copy the roboy_plexus binary to the fpga:
+Copy the roboy_plexus binary to the FPGA:
 ::
     scp <YOUR CATKIN WORKSPACE>/devel/lib/roboy_plexus/roboy_plexus root@10.42.0.1:~

-copy HDL to FPGA
+Copy HDL to FPGA
 ----
 (only needed if the rbf file was changed)